 Meat requires a health certificate and must be inspected by the Port Health Authority.

-All live plants must be inspected by the Plant Quarantine Division of the Ministry of Agriculture & Rural Development before being allowed into Barbados.
+All live plants must be inspected by the Plant Quarantine Division of the Ministry of Agriculture, Food, Fisheries & Water Resource Management before being allowed into Barbados.